arunmoorthattil/openshift-june-2022/Day1/README.md

 Tomcat Works!
 </pre>

-## Copying a file from your host system path to container
+## Copying a file from your hos/etc/nginxt system path to container
 ```
 docker cp file-name-in-your-local-system <container-name>:<container-absolute-path>
 ```